hschellman/computing-basics/README.md

 DUNE Computing Training 2024 Update
 ========================================

+The branch Nov2024-release archives the version that was DUNE/computing-basics in early November.
+It used the old carpentries template.

 This repository holds the source code of the webpage that is rendered [here]({{ site.baseurl }}/index.html).

 This training module is part of an initiative of the [DUNE Computing Consortium](https://dunescience.org/).